CHORUS-TRE/chorus-web-ui/README.md

    docker run -p <some port>:80 -d prod-image
 ```

-Then you can access your website on localhost:&lt;the port you put:&gt;.
+Then you can access your website on localhost:&lt;the port you put&gt;.